 All in all, this is a magnificent memoir about an essential human conflict: our spiritual need to surrender to a higher power and our equally sacred need to live an autonomous life."

 Best Memoirs of 2011: Kirkus Reviews named An Unquenchable Thirst to their list of Best Nonfiction of 2011.

 Slate.com named An Unquenchable Thirst their Book of the Week in December, 2011: "Johnson's is a spiritual journey much starker and more enthralling than most...an incredible coming of age story.
 No interest in theology necessary."

 “An Unquenchable Thirst is a candid, generous, and profound spiritual memoir by a woman who chose a life of service alongside one of the great religious icons of our time.
 Somehow, in the midst of this humbling, austere life of devotion, Mary Johnson found herself, even as her doubts about her faith grew.
 Johnson's writing is always gentle yet honest, detailed yet compelling.
 This is a book that deserves a great deal of thoughtful discussion.” --Anne Rice

-My most recent endorsement, from one of my heroes, Sister Joan Chittister.
-"Mary Johnson’s An Unquenchable Thirst is deceptive.
+One of my heroes, Sister Joan Chittister, wrote "Mary Johnson’s An Unquenchable Thirst is deceptive.
 The temptation is to assume that it is the story of an American girl’s experience of an international religious community whose culture and history was quite unlike anything her own culture prepared her to understand.
 True, of course.
 But only partially.
 The fact is that this book is about the spiritual development of the entire church, each of us, after Vatican II.
 It is the journey of a faith in transition from a medieval to a modern world.
 It teaches us all a great deal about what it means to grow up spiritually." -- Sister Joan Chittister, OSB